block-core/blockcore-wallet/README.md

 Choose the `blockcore-extension\dist\blockcore-extension` folder when picking folder for extension to load from.

-## Restrictions

-Currently the extension only activates when you're visiting the website https://www.blockcore.net/.

 ## Manifest V2

 The Blockcore Extension is built using V2 of the manifest file format: https://developer.chrome.com/docs/extensions/mv2/